 It is estimated that 12,000 people are diagnosed with a carcinoid tumor each year in the United States.
 As explained in the Overview section, the most common places these tumors develop are in the GI tract and the lungs.
 The number of carcinoid tumors diagnosed has been increasing, but the reason for this is unknown.

-About 8,000 of all carcinoid tumors occur in the gastrointestinal tract.
-Carcinoid tumors make up only 1% of cancers of the gastrointestinal tract, but they make up about 50% of all small intestine cancers .
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with a gastrointestinal carcinoid tumor that has not spread to other parts of the body ranges from 65% to 90%, depending on where the carcinoid tumor is located.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The five-year survival rate for people with a GI carcinoid tumor that has not spread to other parts of the body ranges from 65% to 90%, depending on where the carcinoid tumor is located.
 If this type of tumor has spread to distant areas of the body, survival rates range from 14% to 54%.

-Each year, an estimated 4,000 adults in the United States are diagnosed with a lung carcinoid tumor.
-Carcinoid tumors make up about 4% of cancers of the lung.
-The overall five-year survival rate of people with a typical lung carcinoid tumor is 85% to 90%.
+Each year, an estimated 4,000 adults in the United States are diagnosed with a carcinoid tumor in their lung.
+Carcinoid tumors make up fewer than 5% of all lung cancers.
+The five-year survival rate for people with a typical lung carcinoid tumor is 85% to 90%.
 People diagnosed with an atypical lung carcinoid tumor have a five-year survival rate of 50% to 70%.

 Source: American Cancer Society.